 The socket on the motherboard is a physical connector where your new CPU will sit.
 The type of socket on your board dictates the type of chip you can use, so it’s of the utmost importance.
 Want that Ryzen Threadripper CPU to work?
 Well, you’ll need a TR4 socket and a board like the Zenith Extreme.
 Thankfully, there are only two chip makers you need to dwell on with Intel and AMD.

 There are far too many motherboards and Frankenstein rigs on the market for us to go in-depth with compatibility.
-If you plan on using an AMD chip, check out their guide which covers compatibility across their full lineup of processors and components.
+If you plan on using an AMD chip, check out their support page.
 As for Intel, there is no shortage of resources available although we prefer their official processor matching system.

 AMD Ryzen Threadripper 1950X